ORP Orzeł (1938): Norwegian Campaign

 After a refit, Orzeł was assigned to the Royal Navy's 2nd Submarine Flotilla and was assigned to patrol missions.
-Shortly after noon on 8 April 1940 she sank the clandestine German troopship off the small harbour village of Lillesand in southern Norway, killing hundreds of German troops intended for the invasion of Norway., Rio de Janeiro was heading to Bergen in order to take part in the initial landings of Operation Weserübung – the invasion of Norway and opening move of the Norwegian Campaign.
+Shortly after noon on 8 April 1940 she sank the clandestine German troopship off the small harbour town of Lillesand in southern Norway, killing hundreds of German troops intended for the invasion of Norway., Rio de Janeiro was heading to Bergen in order to take part in the initial landings of Operation Weserübung – the invasion of Norway and opening move of the Norwegian Campaign.
 News that several hundred German soldiers were rescued by the Norwegian Navy and some had admitted their intention to occupy Norway reached the Norwegian parliament that evening, but the news was dismissed and no steps were taken to alert their Navy or Coast Guard of the impending invasion.
 Two days later Orzeł fired a torpedo at a German minesweeper V 705; however, she was forced to dive before the sinking of the German ship could be confirmed.
 The ship was not damaged by the torpedoes.